THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Self-awareness is the foundation of emotional intelligence and intelligent leadership.
 Self-aware leadership is not a destination but a journey that requires continuous introspection and self-reflection.
 As a surefire method of self-discovery, self-awareness is an indispensable prerequisite for improvement.

-Leaders who aspire to improve must prioritize self-awareness as an essential component of development.
+Leaders who aspire to improve must prioritize self-awareness as an essential development component.

 Self-awareness allows leaders to understand themselves and others and effect positive changes in themselves and others.
 Being self-aware is the starting point of all intelligent leadership skills.